 How much can Renaissance help your agency grow?
 Calculate your agency’s projected cumulative earnings and valuation here: Calculate Your Growth Potential

 Speaking of M&A, here’s another key reason why commission clubs’ days are numbered: the fact that agency valuations are higher than they’ve been in ages, and there’s a record level of M&A going on in the independent agency world at the moment.
 After having to spend a year or more working from home due to the pandemic, a good many principals have gotten used to seeing more of their families – especially spending time with their grandchildren – and more than a few are thinking of finally retiring and selling their agencies.
 In a lot of cases, it’s the perfect time for them to do so.

 Once one agency in the club gets sold, leverage among the remainder of the group is instantly lost.
 Say you’re a member of one of these small clubs, in which you have 12 members and two of them sell in a year: When that happens, you’ve literally just lost nearly a fifth of your premium.

 However, no one thinks they should sell their business when they’re growing at 10% or 12% or 14%.
-As I said earlier, deciding your agency’s fate is dependent on how much you want it to grow.
+As we stated earlier, deciding your agency’s fate is dependent on how much you want it to grow.
 And there’s a far better way to achieve that than what you may currently be doing.

-In my next post, I’ll explain a concept I like to call “The Virtuous Cycle,” and how you can put it to work and start earning what’s really due to you.
+In our next post, we’ll explain a concept we like to call “The Virtuous Cycle,” and how you can put it to work and start earning what’s really due to you.